Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

+Moncrief and Isenberg generalised their result in \cite{MoncriefIsenberg1983} to higher dimensions in \cite{MoncriefIsenberg2008} by proving the existence of a non-trivial Killing symmetry for higher dimensional analytic electrovacuum spacetimes admitting a compact Cauchy horizon with closed generators and for higher dimensional analytic electrovacuum stationary black hole spacetimes.
+Their argument does not apply, in general, if the generators are not closed.
+A similar investigation for smooth higher dimensional electrovacuum black hole spacetimes, generalising the result in \cite{FRW1998} to higher dimensions, was done by Hollands, Ishibashi and Wald \cite{HIW2007}.

-It is important to emphasise that in all the aforementioned results on compact Cauchy horizons, the generators were assumed to be closed or to densely fill a $2$-torus.
-The purpose of the present paper is to provide generalisations of all the earlier results by removing both analyticity and the assumptions about the structure on the generators.
-The only assumption in our work is that the surface gravity is a non-zero constant.
+It is important to emphasise that in all the aforementioned results on compact Cauchy horizons, the generators were closed or densely filled a $2$-torus.
+The purpose of the present paper is to provide generalisations of all the earlier results by removing both the analyticity assumption on the spacetime and the assumptions about the structure on the generators.
+The only assumption in our work is that surface gravity can be normalised to a non-zero constant.
+After the present paper appeared as a preprint, Bustamente and Reiris showed in \cite{BR2021} (see also the work by Gurriaran and Minguzzi in \cite{GM2021}) that if at least one generator of a compact Cauchy horizon in a vacuum spcaetime is incomplete, then the surface gravity can in fact be chosen to be a non-zero constant (which in turn implies that all generators are incomplete).
+Our assumptions here therefore only exclude potential compact Cauchy horizons in vacuum spacetimes where all generators are complete.
+However, to date no such example is known.

 The main difficulty in dropping the assumption that the compact Cauchy horizon is ruled by closed generators or generators densely filling a $2$-torus is that each of the previously applied arguments rest on the use of Gaussian null coordinate systems.
 These coordinates are supposed to be defined in a neighbourhood of the Cauchy horizon (or---as they are applied in \cite{FRW1998,Racz2000}---in a neighbourhood of the universal cover of a subset of the Cauchy horizon).
 These Gaussian null coordinates have to be well-defined along the null generators, which cannot be guaranteed when some of the generators are non-closed.
 In order to avoid these difficulties we base our argument on a coordinate free framework introduced in \cite{Petersen2018}.